bernhardAxonIvy/doc/source/engine-guide/administration/standard-processes.rst

 To customize the content of the email notification, you must implement processes with a predefined process start signature.
-Checkout the processes :file:`Processes/NewTaskMailContent` and :file:`Processes/DailyTaskSummaryMailContent` in the JsfWorkflowUI which also provides standard processes for email notification.
-The JsfWorkflowUI can be found in :file:`[engineDir]/projects/JsfWorkflowUi.iar`.
+Checkout the processes :file:`Processes/NewTaskMailContent` and :file:`Processes/DailyTaskSummaryMailContent` in the BasicWorkflowUI which also provides standard processes for email notification.
+The BasicWorkflowUI can be found over the **Ivy Projects Importer**.

 Mail notifications require a configured mail server and enabled notification settings as described in :ref:`config-email`.